Places to See | Co. Fermanagh, Northern Ireland.

 The castle is an important historical site in Northern Ireland, and its splendour today belies it’s violent past.
 During the Irish Rebellion of 1641, when Gaelic Chiefs rose against the English and Scottish Settlers, Rory Maguire set out to recapture his family’s lands.
 He arrived at Tully Castle with a large following on Christmas Eve, and found the castle full of women and children.
 Most of the men were away.
 Lady Mary Hume surrendered the Castle, believing that she had assured a safe conduct for all in her care, but on Christmas Day the Maguires killed 60 women and children and 15 men, sparing only the Humes.
 The castle was burnt and the Humes never went back.

 Nowadays, this Northern Ireland castle is a popular place to visit during European Heritage Open Days.
 There is a recreated 17th Century style garden for visitors to enjoy.
-A visitor’s centre operated by the Northern Ireland Environment Agency, located in a restored farmhouse, houses an exhibition telling local stories relating to the castle.
+A visitor’s centre located in a restored farmhouse houses an exhibition telling local stories relating to the castle.

 Address: Tully Castle, Derrygonnelly, County Fermanagh